Trump plans to revive the Presidential Fitness Test for American schoolchildren

 In 2012, the assessment evolved into the Youth Fitness Program, which the government said “moved away from recognizing athletic performance to providing a barometer on student’s health.”
 Then-first lady Michelle Obama also promoted her “Let's Move” initiative focused on reducing childhood obesity through diet and exercise.

-Reinvigorating sports council and the fitness test fits with Trump's focus on athletics.
+Reinvigorating the sports council and the fitness test fits with Trump's focus on athletics.

 The Republican president played baseball in high school and plays golf almost every weekend.
 Much of the domestic travel he has done this year that is not related to weekend golf games at his clubs in Florida, New Jersey and Virginia was built around attending sporting events, including the Super Bowl, Daytona 500 and UFC matches.